 Award-winning journalist Helen Aguirre Ferré leads roundtable discussions on such topics as the state's foreclosure crisis, urban sprawl and the environment, gambling expansion and election reform.
 Each weekly exchange responds to the events that affect the community with in-depth analysis and thoughtful examination.

-Helen Aguirre Ferre holds a B.A. in Political Science from Barry University in Miami Shores, Florida and an M.A. in Inter American Studies from the University of Miami, Coral Gables, Florida.
+Born and raised in Miami where she lives with her husband and children, Helen’s parents are Nicaraguan.
+She has a B.A. in Political Science from Barry University and an M.A. in Inter American Studies at the University of Miami.